 Nex is a small language, but the runtime still provides a practical set of built-in classes and services.
 This appendix gives a tutorial-oriented overview of what is available at the library level and how those pieces fit together.

-The material here is drawn from the runtime behavior documented in docs/ref and the supporting guides under docs/md.
+The material here is drawn from the runtime behavior documented in the Nex Reference and the supporting guides under docs/md.

 The most commonly used built-in service classes are: